If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 What’s more, many online shoppers specifically sort review content by recency.
 And those who do convert at a rate that’s 73.5% higher than those who don’t engage with there’s a 73.5% lift in conversion consumers who sort These consumers also convert at around the double the rate of those who don’t engage with review content.

 Fresh review content is also super important when it comes to SEO authority.
 This should not be underestimated: SEO and Google Shopping is an absolutely critical customer acquisition tactic for many brands and retailers.

 In fact: according to Google, ads with Customer Ratings get a 17% higher Click Through Rate than the same ads without ratings.

 Bottom line: Review recency is clearly an extremely influential factor in the buyer journey.
-So you need to invest in constantly generating this content to ensure you maximize its impact.
+So you need to invest in a robust review collection strategy to ensure you maximize its impact.